MicrosoftDocs/PowerShell-Docs/scripting/setup/PS-remoting-second-hop.md

 ### Cons

 - Does not support the second hop for WinRM.
-- Must be configured at the front end.
+- Must be configured on the Active Directory object of the remote server (_ServerB_).
 - Limited to one domain.
 Cannot cross domains or forests.
-- Requires domain administrator rights to update objects and Service Principal Names (SPNs).
+- Requires rights to update objects and Service Principal Names (SPNs).
-- Not currently documented for PowerShell remoting.

 ## Resource-based Kerberos constrained delegation